mnassrib/installing-hadoop-cluster/README.md

 ###### Check hadoop processes are running

-	hdpuser@master-node:~$ jps 	--this command should return something like 5968 SecondaryNameNode
+	hdpuser@master-node:~$ jps  --this command should return something like 1889 ResourceManager
+	1300 NameNode
+	1993 NodeManager
+	2426 Jps
-	5794 DataNode
+	1403 DataNode
-	6227 ResourceManager
+	1566 SecondaryNameNode

+> If you want to see the logs on the Web UI, after the application is terminated, then you need to start running the MapReduce Job History server also:

+``hdpuser@master-node:~$ mr-jobhistory-daemon.sh start historyserver``

+	hdpuser@master-node:~$ jps  --this command should return something like 1889 ResourceManager
-	5684 NameNode
+	1300 NameNode
+	1093 JobHistoryServer
-	6342 NodeManager
+	1993 NodeManager
-	6697 Jps
+	2426 Jps
+	1403 DataNode
+	1566 SecondaryNameNode

 ###### Default Web Interfaces